grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react-convert-from-kbn.md

 data.valueRounded = kbn.roundValue(data.value, decimalInfo.decimals);
 ```

-To convert this code, write code like this:
+Convert this code like so:

 ```ts
 import { roundDecimals } from '@grafana/data';